AkshaySharma2230/AllExtensions/README.md

  All Extensions like Toast message Stotboard extensions etc

-You have to check all Type Of Extensions here... and some missing you can mail me akshay.as597@gmail.com.
+You have to check all Type Of Extensions here... and some missing you can mail me at akshay.as597@gmail.com.

 -> TextField Extension.
 -> TextField PlaceHolder Color Extension.